CRAG666/code_runner.nvim/README.md

 ### Setup Filetypes

 > **Note**
-> The commands are runned in a shell.
+> The commands are run in a shell.
 This means that you can't run neovim commands with [this](https://github.com/CRAG666/code_runner.nvim/issues/59).

 #### Lua